 Are Root Canals Successful?

-Available records show that root canal procedures are highly successful with over 95% success rate.
+Available records show that root canal procedures are highly successful with an over 95% success rate.
 In fact, a lot of teeth fixed with this procedure can last as long as you are on earth.
 When the procedure is completed with a filling or crown.
 It won’t be conspicuous to anyone that you have gone through the procedure.

 Are There Complications With Root Canal Procedures?

 It is possible for fresh infections to come up after your root canal procedure.
 This can cause by many factors.
 There may be a crack in your tooth root which may not be detected.
-And many of root canals may be left uncleaned because the number met is not anticipated.
+And many of the root canals may be left uncleaned because the number met is not anticipated.
 In addition, complications can be caused by a defective restoration.
 Which supports the passage of bacteria into the inner part of your tooth leading to recontamination.
 The inner sealing material may also break down with time giving bacteria the opportunity to recontaminate your pulp.

 At times, it may be ideal to go for retreatment which can be successful.
-And in other circumstances, an endodontic surgery may be necessary.
+And in other circumstances, endodontic surgery may be necessary.
 So that the tooth will be saved.
 Popular endodontic surgery is known as apicoectomy or root-end resection.
-And it is used to relieve inflammatory conditions as well as infections that may be experienced after an endodontic treatment.
+And it is used to relieve inflammatory conditions as well as infections that may be experienced after endodontic treatment.
 It involves the opening of the gum tissue.
 So that the infected tissue is eliminated and at times, the root end is taken off.
 The root canal will then be sealed with a little filling.

 The Bottom Line

-Getting an ideal endodontic care from a competent root canal specialist Houston will ensure that the pain you are currently going through is eliminated.
+Getting ideal endodontic care from a competent root canal specialist in Houston will ensure that the pain you are currently going through is eliminated.
 However, it is very important for you to follow the best oral hygiene.
 So that you can prevent the inflammation and infection of your tooth pulp.
-Regular brushing, flossing and dental checkups will go a long way in reducing the necessity for a root canal process.
+Regular brushing, flossing, and dental checkups will go a long way in reducing the necessity for a root canal process.